The MAGIC of Modernization

 What does Modernization mean?

-When I first started my career, I was at a major commerical bank whose colors are blue and white.
+When I first started my career, I was at a major commercial bank whose colors are blue and white.
 I got into their engineering program fresh out of college, and very quickly took on some deep leadership types of roles.
 I spent the majority of my time in Home Lending Technology, which was cool.
 The technology stack was pretty verbose and ironically, old.
 The internal system that drove the end-to-end of their pipeline was written on a language called Progress 4GL.
 I’m pretty sure that’s not ACTUALLY its name, but the name is something like OpenEdge Advance Business Language or something.
 Anywho, that language was older than I am.
 Within the mega-class of that codebase was a comment at the top of the file talking about the change some engineer made.
 Wanna guess when that change was dated?
 3 days before I was born, which, fun fact, is an icebreaker I use quite often.

 Anyway.
 Code that’s 3 days older than me, which at the time of writing this is 33 years old.
 Does that mean the code should be modernized?
 Yes, it does.
 But does it ACTUALLY mean it needs to be modernized?
 All jokes aside, no, not necessarily.